leangjia/blender_docs/manual/sculpt_paint/sculpting/toolbar.rst

    The same as the *Clay* brush, but it uses a cube to define the brush area of influence rather than a sphere.

 :doc:`/sculpt_paint/sculpting/tools/layer`
-   Moves all vertices an exact height creating a flat layer.
+   Moves all vertices to an exact height creating a flat layer.

 :doc:`/sculpt_paint/sculpting/tools/inflate`
    Displaces the mesh in the direction of the vertex normals.